CONTACT US

 If you’d like a free consult, please take 20 minutes and fill out this form and we can determine if therapy would be a good fit for you.

-Stopping Repeat Obstructions Naturally
+Stopping Repeat Obstructions with Natural Bowel Obstruction Treatments

 Treating Recurring Bowel Obstructions:

-What therapy is like
+What therapy is like:

 Complete our online Request Consultation form to receive a free phone consultation with an expert therapist and learn more.

-Causes and Frequencies of Bowel Obstructions
+Causes and Frequencies of Blocked Intestines

 Adhesions may form as curtains or ropes within or between the loops of the bowel, completely blocking the passage designed to transport food.
 When these adhesions prevent the body from processing food, a bowel obstruction can quickly become a life-threatening condition.
+In fact, bowel surgery was cited by the AMA as the second most common emergency room surgery in the USA.
+Adhesion removal is the fifth most common ER surgery.

-Symptoms of a Bowel Obstruction
+Signs of a Bowel Blockage

 A more comprehensive list of bowel obstruction symptoms include: